mathspp/mathspp/pages/03.books/_pandas-and-matplotlib/split-talk.md

 ---
-title: The little book of pandas & matplotlib
+title: "The little book of pandas & matplotlib"
 event: A practical guide on getting started
 image_align: right
 ---